Dogecat0/blog/source/_posts/JavaScript-Full-Stack-Series-00-Introduction.md

 ## Intro

-I've been building a Python based website for a while now which mainly focuses on backend development using Django (The project is currently still under development, link to the demo repo: [INOMAD](https://github.com/Dogecat0/inomad-demo)).
+I've been building a Python based website for a while now which mainly focuses on backend development using Django (The project is currently still under development, Here is the link to [INOMAD](https://github.com/Dogecat0/inomad-demo) demo repo).

 This Django project is my first web development project and a self-taught one.
 Although there has been some involvement of JavaScript in the project, I've never really had the chance to learn JavaScript in-depth, which seems to be a quite essential language for mordern web development.
 So, I've decided to start a full-stack course and also begin this series of blog posts about my learning journey.
 I believe it will help me reinforce the web development concepts I've learned so far, as well as learn new tools in a more structured way.